 What is Ichiju Sansai?

-A typical Japanese meal is composed of four elements: rice, soup, side dishes and pickled vegetables.
+A typical Japanese meal comprises four elements: rice, soup, side dishes, and pickled vegetables.

 - Gohan (ご飯) – a bowl of plain steamed rice